tonyhffong/TermWin.jl/README.md

 ## Introducation
 TermWin is a Julia based terminal UI toolkit optimized for
-* data exploration - a capable tree/table viewer capable to let users quickly gain an understanding on complex tree structure (a package, a file directory, a julia expression AST, a heavily nested dictionary, etc.) and dataframe.
+* data exploration - a capable tree/table viewer to help users quickly gain an understanding on complex tree structures (a package, a file directory, a julia expression AST, a heavily nested dictionary, etc.) and dataframes.
 * a modal interface.
 Show a widget, collect user input, return a value, continue in REPL or interact further with another widget.
-  Use the UI to quickly identify what you need, and then move on to do the work in your code with minimum disruption.
+  Use the UI to efficiently identify what the user needs, and then move on to do the work in your code with minimum disruption.
 * Composing multi-panel layouts to suit your own data structure human interface needs.

 TermWin is built on [Notcurses](https://github.com/dankamongmen/notcurses).
 It requires a 256-colour terminal. `xterm-256color` or iTerm2 on macOS are recommended.

 TermWin is not a framework for standalone TUI app.
 For that, Tachikoma.jl is a better choice.
-Tachikoma is a more a view-controller-model framework, and it handles continuous animation/refresh natively.
+Tachikoma is basically a view-controller-model UI framework, and it handles continuous animation/refresh natively.

 ---